 The English Learner program is for students whose primary language is a language other than English and have scored Emerging or Progressing on the state English Language Proficiency Assessment.
 All students whose primary language is one other than English are tested on their proficiency in English to determine eligibility for services in the ELL program.
-The VPS EL program serves over 3000 students who speak nearly 100 different languages.
+The VPS ELL program serves over 3000 students who speak nearly 100 different languages.

 Our elementary literacy curriculum incorporates Common Core State Standards for English language arts, the state English Language Proficiency Standards and research-based strategies for academic oral language.
 The goal is to build skills in the areas of English academic vocabulary, reading comprehension and writing.
 Through explicitly scaffolded lessons, instructors teach specific content and language objectives, providing ELs with the fundamental academic skills they need to support their English literacy development and build a base for classroom instruction in all content areas.